tristanbell/nao-autism/documents/Repository Overview.md

 This package contains all the code relating to the emotion game that runs on the Nao.
 It contains the following nodes:

 - start\_game: This node simply starts the emotion game.
-It must be provided with the location of a settings file (this file should have the json format) as an argument.
 - gen\_json: This node generates the default settings file for the emotion game.
 This node requires only one argument, the location to save the file to.
 - mimicker: This node is an extension to the original game, it allows the children to control the robot using the Kinect skeleton tracking.